What is neck mobility and why does it matter?

 Shoulder blade squeezes

-Gently draw your shoulder blades together and slightly down, as if you’re tucking them into your back pockets.
-Hold this position for 3-5 seconds, feeling the muscles between your shoulder blades engage slightly.
-Release and repeat 8-10 times.
+Gently draw your shoulder blades together and slightly down, as if you are tucking them into your back pockets.
+Hold this position for 3 to 5 seconds, feeling the muscles between your shoulder blades engage slightly.
+Release and repeat 8 to 10 times.
 This exercise reminds your upper back how to stabilise properly, which takes the load off your neck.

 Step 2: Chin tucks (posture reset)